 - Bake for about 5 minutes, just until the coconut tips begin to color, rotating the pan from front to back halfway through the baking time to ensure even baking.

-- Lower the temperature to 325 degrees and bake for 10 to 15 minutes, until the cookies are a beautiful cream and gold colour, with deeper brown edges.
-Again rotate the pan from front to back halfway through the baking time.
+- Lower the temperature to 300F and bake for about 15 minutes more, until the cookies are a beautiful cream and gold colour, with deeper brown edges.
+Watch regularly and rotate the pan from front to back halfway through the baking time.

 - The cookies are best on the day they are baked.
 The exterior is crisp and chewy and the interior soft and moist.
 Although the crispy edges will soften, the cookies remain delicious stored in an airtight container for 4 to 5 days.

-Adapted slightly from Chewy Gooey Crispy Crunchy Melt-in-Your-Mouth Cookies by Alice Medrich
+Adapted slightly from Alice Medrich